 About 30 percent of KU’s courses in Liberal Arts, Life and Environmental Sciences, Political Science and Economics, Science, Engineering, Education, Life Sciences, Division of Art and Design, Information and Communications, Journalism and Mass Communication are taught in English.
 All courses offered by the Division of International Studies and Graduate School of International Studies are taught in English.
 Visit the ISEP website shown above, select ‘Academics’ and follow the Hints for Researching Courses.

-Students must take the equivalent of a full course load at the university to equal four course credits at Pitzer.
+Students must take the equivalent of a full course load at the university (15 to 16 credits) to equal four course credits at Pitzer.
 Credit amounts vary for each class at KU so students may be enrolled in anywhere from 4 to 6 classes.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options

 Students live at KU International, a state-of-the-art international house.
 A meal stipend is provided by ISEP.